isabella232/experience-manager-brand-portal.zh-Hant/help/using/brand-portal-release-notes.md

 * Issues while downloading video assets from certain folders available on Brand Portal.

-* When you share the Contribution folder’s URL using an email, Viewer and Editor roles face issues while accessing its parent folder using the breadcrumb.
+* When you share the Contribution folder's URL using an email, Viewer and Editor roles face issues while accessing its parent folder using the breadcrumb.

 * Sourcing published report displays an incorrect job start time.
 >